Table of Contents

 Risk Factors for Seizure Disorders

 Some types of seizures, like generalized seizures, may be due to genetic factors.
 If you have a family member that is affected by generalized seizures, you have a slightly increased risk of developing them yourself.
-If you had seizures as a child, you are at risk of experiencing them as an adult.
 Those who drink a lot of alcohol can overwork the excitatory response in their brain, making generalized seizures more likely.
 Those who work long hours and are not well-rested may unintentionally put themselves at risk of a seizure due to sleep deprivation.

 When you see your doctor after experiencing a seizure, you will likely undergo tests to evaluate your risk of another seizure.
 There are many types of tests, and your doctor may suggest certain tests over others depending on the seizure you experienced.
 Some of the most common tests for diagnosis include: